Applies To | |

 Why?

-The following list was compiled by taking a deep dive into modeling all of the component in AutoPIPE in order to calculate their weight in the COG report and Restraint report to find reasons for the disparities mentioned above.
+In this scenario, a particular model was used to generate the COG report (imaged above).
+The following list was compiled by taking a deep dive into modeling all of the component one at a time to understand how the weight is being reported to each report.
+For each component, calculate their weight in the COG report and Restraint report to find reasons for any disparities.

 1. Pipe